Ante Ciliga

 Ante Ciliga (20 February 1898 – 21 October 1992) was a Croatian politician, writer and publisher.
-Ciliga was one of the founders of the Communist Party of Yugoslavia (KPJ).
-Imprisoned in Stalin's Gulags in the 1930s, he later became an ardent nationalist, anti-Communist and ideologue of Ustashe movement.
+Ciliga was one of the earliest leaders of the Communist Party of Yugoslavia (KPJ).
+Imprisoned in Stalin's Gulags in the 1930s as part of the Great Purge, he later became an ardent Croatian nationalist, anti-communist and ideologue of the fascist Ustaše movement.

 Early life

 He was born in the small Istrian village of Šegotići (part of Marčana).
 Istria was then the Austrian Littoral (now in Croatia).
 The contingencies of history were such that Ciliga, Croat by language and culture, was successively an Austrian citizen until 1919 and then an Italian citizen until 1945.
 Coming from a family of Croat peasants, his grandfather shared with the young boy "the interest which he showed in Croatian culture and in the struggles for national emancipation directed against the urban Italian bourgeoisie and the German-Austrian administration".

-Ciliga became a member of the Central Committee and Politbureau of the League of Communists of Yugoslavia (KPJ) as well as the chief editor of Borba and Regional Secretary for Croatia.
+Party work

+Between 1918 and 1921 Ciliga was studying at the Faculty of Arts, Charles University, in Prague.
+Intrigued by the October Revolution in Russia, he began a Yugoslav Marxist Club and started editing newspapers such as Komunist and Rudé právo.
+In early spring of 1919 Ciliga participated in the Hungarian Soviet Republic revolution, and on orders of the Yugoslav communist section SRPJ(k) in May 1919 he was sent to the Kingdom of Serbs, Croats and Slovenes (later known as Yugoslavia) where he participated in a military revolt in Varaždin.
+In early 1921 Ciliga became the main organizer of the Proština rebellion, which was alongside the concurrent Labin rebellion in his native Istria (then party of Italy) one of the first anti-fascist resistance efforts in Europe.
+After the rebellion failed, fascist squadrons burned his home village Šegotići to the ground in retaliation.

+By the time he began his 1921/1922 studies in Vienna, Communist Party of Yugoslavia (KPJ) was declared illegal in its home country.
+Ciliga participated at the July 1921 conference of the KPJ's executive committee in emigration based in Vienna.
+In late 1923 he became the chief editor of Borba, KPJ's official gazette, in which he was especially dedicated to debates on the 'national question' and polemics with the 'right-wing' factions of the party whom he accused of defending the Serbian hegemony using a Marxist discourse, which included Sima Marković and Đuka Cvijić among others.
+In 1924 he doctorated at the Faculty of Philosophy in Zagreb all while remaining very politically active in organization of the party's underground activities.